Freedom of Information Request

 Please provide as much detail as possible; this will help us to process your request quickly and efficiently.
 Where appropriate, include names, dates, references and descriptions to enable us to identify and locate the required information.
 Your request may also incur a charge for printing, copying or postage.
 We will contact you if we require further information or for your approval if a charge has to be made.

-First Name
+Name

 What happens next